SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-07-24-mastering-unity-2d-game-developmentanimation-curves.markdown

 <address>(Animation dope sheet Curve view)</address>

-Now for those of you who have dabbled, Animation curves are primarily use by the new Animation system, they give you a fine level of control over how editor properties should change over time, either gradually, sharply or according to some style of bezier curve.&nbsp; The curve editor in the animation sheet is very powerful (and keeps getting updated each release!).&nbsp; It basically allows you to:
+Now for those of you who have dabbled, Animation curves are primarily use by the new Animation system, they give you a fine level of control over how editor properties should change over time, either gradually, sharply or according to some style of bezier curve.
+The curve editor in the animation sheet is very powerful (and keeps getting updated each release!).
+It basically allows you to:

 - Set an animation over a defined length of time
 - Define key points in time where the animation property will change
 - Organise how the animation will transition through the animation keys, smooth, sharp, uniform, etc.
 - Set events to fire at specific times

-There are more but these are the key points.&nbsp; All well and good but did you know you can use this awesome system OUTSIDE of the animation system.
+There are more but these are the key points.
+All well and good but did you know you can use this awesome system OUTSIDE of the animation system.

-At its core, all the Animation Curve system does is to change a value up or down over time according to a pre-set pattern, this is also referred to as tweening in some circles.&nbsp; So what if you could just make your own curves separate to an animation to control say:
+At its core, all the Animation Curve system does is to change a value up or down over time according to a pre-set pattern, this is also referred to as tweening in some circles.
+So what if you could just make your own curves separate to an animation to control say:

 - A fading cycle – fading in and out of a scene or a menu
 - Controlling how fast or slow a character travels along a map